tosi-n/Stroke-CPM/README.md

 #### Discrimination of Random Forest Classifier

-Discrimination refers to the ability of a CPM to separate patients who will develop an outcome from those who will not.
-This is closely related to the concepts of sensitivity and specificity (as discussed in the last semester).
-A CPM that can have a simultaneously high sensitivity and specificity has good discrimination.
-However, the definition of sensitivity and specificity are a little limited for our purposes since they rely on a specific cutpoint.
-A receiver operator characteristic (ROC) curve plots sensitivity against ‘1-specificity’ across the full range of potential cutpoints.
+Using the Discrimination, we check if trained CPM has a simultaneously high sensitivity and specificity.
+A receiver operator characteristic (ROC) curve is ploted using sensitivity against ‘1-specificity’ across the full range of potential cutpoints at 88%.

 ``` r
 #ROCR Curve